Detailed informational document prepared by the manufacturer of a hazardous chemical describing the physical and chemical properties of the chemical.

 An alarm that is remembered by a sensor after it has been activated.
 The Dräger sensor does not remember the alarm once the concentration reaches 0 PPM and would be non-self-latching.

-Serious noncompliance is any noncompliant event that has a negative impact on the welfare of an animal and/or is in direct violation of a federal standard regulating animal activities, including provisions of the Occupational Health and Safety Program.
+Serious noncompliance is any noncompliant event that has a negative impact on the welfare of an animal and/or human, and/or is in direct conflict with federal standards governing animal activities, including provisions of the Occupational Health and Safety Program.
 For more information, please see Appendix 1 of the Policy on Investigating Noncompliance and Animal Welfare Concerns.

 Severe Combined Immunodeficient (SCID)